AlibabaCloudDocs/waf/intl.en-US/Website Protection Settings/Web security/Configure data leakage prevention.md

 Based on the specified protection rules, data leakage prevention detects whether a web page contains sensitive information, such as identity card numbers, phone numbers, and band card numbers.
 If a rule is matched, WAF triggers alerts or masks the information based on the action specified in the rule.
 Data leakage prevention masks sensitive information with asterisks \(\*\).

-Data leakage prevention allows you to set Content-Type to `text/*`, `image/*`, and `application/*` to protect web applications, native apps, and API operations.
+Data leakage prevention allows you to set Content-Type to `text/*`, `image/*`, or `application/*` to protect web applications, native applications, and API operations.

 ## Procedure